opensourcecities/montreal/CONTRIBUTING.md

 - Addition Request
   - [Open a new issue](https://github.com/RichardLitt/open-source-montreal/issues/new) and provide information for the record you want to add

-> Note that if you want to send a "Partial PR" you need check **Allow edits from maintainers** checkbox while creating the PR, so that we will be able to complete the PR and merge it.
+> Note that if you want to send a "Partial PR" you need to check **Allow edits from maintainers** checkbox while creating the PR, so that we will be able to complete the PR and merge it.

 ## Type of Records